karx/karx.github.io/91s-welcome/rengage/README.md

 The community we strive to thrive in the ecosystem is still live and well, however the neglect from the administrative task (understandable), has left a void which we need to address ASAP.

-I brainstormed with the following few quick Re-Engagement activities/hacks that can be deployed.
+The following are a few quick Re-Engagement activities/hacks that can be immediately deployed.

 ## Re-Engagement Plan
 The header addresses the why, lets deep dive into what and how can we re-engage this community have a positive impact all round.